 - a.
 If an employee has any symptoms of heat illness, first-aid procedures should be initiated without delay. - b.
 Common early signs and symptoms of heat illness include: - i.
 Headache, muscle cramps, and unusual fatigue.
 However, progression to more serious illness can be rapid, and can include loss of consciousness, seizures, mental confusion, unusual behavior, nausea or vomiting, hot dry skin, or unusually profuse sweating. - c.
 Any employee exhibiting any of the above mentioned symptoms requires immediate attention.
 Even the initial symptoms may indicate serious heat exposure.
-Emergency medical personnel should be immediately summoned by calling 911.
+For emergencies, emergency medical personnel should be immediately summoned by calling 911.
+Employee should be transported to a place where easily reached by an emergency medical provider upon arrival.
 On-site first aid should be undertaken immediately.
 First aid measures are outlined in Appendix B of this document.
-For personal safety reasons, no employee with symptoms of possible serious heat illness should be left unattended or sent home without medical assessment and the authorization of their supervisor.
+For personal safety reasons, no employee with symptoms of possible serious heat illness should be left unattended or sent home without medical assessment and the authorization of their supervisor. - d.

-- d.
 All supervisors and employees must be trained to recognize and respond to the symptoms of possible heat illness, as outlined in Appendix B of this document.
 Supervisors must be able to provide clear and precise directions to employees at the worksite during an emergency and should carry a means of communication, to ensure that emergency services can be called. - e.
 Supervisors will carry a cell phone or radio to ensure that emergency services can be called, and check that these are functional at the worksite prior to each shift.